-Creating Book Titles for your Book Cover
+Deciding on a Book Title for your Book Cover

+As a first-time writer you may think that deciding on a book title is the most important part of a book cover.
+You will invest a lot of time and energy on the same.
 You finally have a title for your debut book.
 Great!
 But did you know that the presentation of the title is also an important part of the designing process?

-So if your idea for your title to be printed in cursive font isn’t working out, there’s a practical and well-tested reason for it!
+If your idea for your title to be printed in cursive font isn’t working out, there’s a practical and well-tested reason for it!

 Stock images will become your best friend!
 There are photography sites all over the internet and we recommend jumping into them, be it Getty Images, Pinterest, Fotolia, etc. Look for stock images on these sites which you can use to design a rough idea of your dream book cover.
 Your team at the publishing house will expect you to bring your ideas to the table so they get a clear picture of what you want.